leafac/leafac.com/src/pages/curriculum-vitae.md

 - Part of the [Programming Languages Laboratory](https://pl.cs.jhu.edu/).
 - Advised by [Dr. Scott Smith](https://www.cs.jhu.edu/~scott/).
 - Doing research in the field of program analysis, developing new techniques for control-flow analysis of higher-order functions.
-- Goal as a researcher: communicate technical ideas clearly to software developers in industry, avoiding jargon, obscure notation, and unnecessary complexity.
+- Goal as a researcher: to communicate technical ideas clearly to software developers in industry, avoiding jargon, obscure notation, and unnecessary complexity.
 - [See publications](#publications).
 - [See work-in-progress dissertation](https://github.com/leafac/yocto-cfa).
 - Completing the 5-year PhD program in 6 years because of time spent [teaching](#teaching-experience) (the average completion time in the department is 6 years).